What is GrooveGrid?

 Particle

 Granular synthesis engine running up to 64 simultaneous grains.
-Controls: Scan (playback position), Spray (position randomization), Density (grains per second), Size (grain duration), Pitch, Pitch Spread, Shape (grain window), Direction, Width (stereo spread), and Feedback.
+Controls: Scan (playback position), Spray (position randomization), Intensity (bipolar grain-engine drive — centre = max output, both extremes = silent), Density (grains per second), Size (grain duration), Pitch, Pitch Spread, Shape (grain window), Direction, Width (stereo spread), Feedback, and Choke (Ring overlaps grains across triggers; Cut hard-stops on the next trigger).

 Particle has two play modes, selectable from the bottom bar of the machine panel: Gate sustains and retriggers grains while a note is held, Trigger fires once per step.
 Incoming MIDI pitch transposes the grain stream, so Particle plays melodically from the pitch row and from external MIDI.
 The Retrigger Count and Retrigger Time automation parameters work here too — the bottom bar exposes the per-sequence pitch alongside the mode switch for quick access.